chalco777/GenomicsFreedom/README.md

 ![Per-Sequence Statistics Panel](docs/per-sequence.png)

 ### 4. Sequence Visualization & Export
 - Color‑coded rendering of nucleotide sequences.
 - Export all sequences to FASTA or copy to clipboard with one click.

 ![Sequence Visualization Panel](docs/visualization.png)

-> Replace with a screenshot of the “Sequence Visualization” panel with the export and copy buttons.

 ### 5. Multiple Alignment & Similarity Matrix
 - Alignment preview/full view/consensus sequence.